2026-03-27

 The M2 harmonic constituent amplitude from EOT20

 Before the tidal harmonics can be transformed into water levels, a correction/reference for each constituent wave needs to be calculated.
-These factors let us choose a reference start date (say January 1, 2025 0h UTC) and they account for changes to the Sun-Earth-Moon system over time.
-Once we choose a start date, we can precompute and embed these as constants.
+These factors allow for the choice of a reference start date (say January 1, 2025, 0h UTC), and account for changes to the Sun-Earth-Moon system over time.
+Once a start date is chosen, these corrections can be precomputed and embedded as constants.

 For each constituent, the following information is required: